Articles on Shifting Sands

 The FGM Detectives,* a Channel 4 TV documentary broadcast last night (27 Feb 2017), was illuminating and timely.
 The TV reporter, Cathy Newman, had filmed over two years to investigate FGM.
 The blurb reminded us that despite being banned, ‘FGM is still practised in some communities in the UK, where 20,000 girls are thought to be at risk each year.’

 But the successful prosecution she no doubt hoped to celebrate in the well-timed programme wasn’t to be.
-She reminds us in a Huffington Post piece that the Bristol trial, where a father accused of an FGM-related child cruelty offence, had collapsed last week.
+She reminds us (see below) in a Huffington Post piece that the Bristol trial, where a father accused of an FGM-related child cruelty offence, had collapsed last week.

 The Police Officer, Leanne Pook, is a trustee of the charity, Integrate UK and like many anti-FGM campaigners is passionate, almost to the point of being evangelical, about the issue.
 The main witness is an employee of the charity and an equally passionate anti-FGM campaigner.
 They are friends.
 Yet she was allowed to take his witness statement.